carme24036/Robo-Dog/README.md

 # RoboDog
-A project to turn a robotic dog into an Alexa with text to speech.
+A project to make a robotic dog talk